TNG/karma-child-process/README.md

 setup can start faster, with less costs for infrastructure.

 ## Installation
-To install the `karma-mockserver` framework in your local directory type
+To install the `karma-child-process` framework in your local directory type
 ```
-npm install karma-mockserver --save-dev
+npm install karma-child-process --save-dev
 ```
 Of course you need to install `karma` as well.
 ```